go-swagger/go-swagger/docs/use/spec/meta.md

 Host and BasePath can be specified but those values will be defaults, they should get substituted when serving the swagger spec.

-The description property uses the rest of the comment block as description for the api when not explictily provided
+The description property uses the rest of the comment block as description for the api when not explicitly provided

 ##### Syntax: